Submatriculation for Penn Undergraduates

-If you are a current undergraduate student at the University of Pennsylvania, you may begin the Master of Science in Applied Geosciences (MSAG) program while completing your undergraduate program via the submatriculation application procedure.
+If you are a current undergraduate student at the University of Pennsylvania, you may begin the Master of Environmental Studies program while completing your undergraduate program via the submatriculation program.
 In most cases, submatriculation will allow you to finish both the undergraduate and graduate program in five years.
-Students may enter the program as submatriculates between their first semester junior year and first semester senior year.
+Students may enter the MES program as submatriculates between their first semester junior year and first semester senior year.

 Submatriculation admission requirements

 - You may apply as early as second semester sophomore year and as late as second semester junior year.
-Students about to enter their last semester of their undergraduate career at Penn are not eligible for submatriculation but may apply for regular admission to the Master of Science in Applied Geosciences.
+Students about to enter their last semester of their undergraduate career at Penn are not eligible for submatriculation but may apply for regular admission to the Master of Environmental Studies program.

 - Applicants must have a minimum 3.2 GPA, but higher GPAs are preferred.

-- If you are interested in submatriculating, you should meet with both your undergraduate academic advisor and the Master of Science in Applied Geosciences Director as early as possible.
-They will help you determine whether this program is a good fit for you, confirm your eligibility and determine whether additional forms should be completed.
+- If you are interested in submatriculating, you should meet with both your undergraduate academic advisor and the Master of Environmental Studies Program Director as early as possible.
+They will help you determine whether this program is a good fit for you and confirm your eligibility.

-Master of Science in Applied Geosciences submatriculates may have four courses double-counted toward both the undergraduate and graduate programs.
+Master of Environmental Studies submatriculates may have four courses double-counted toward both the undergraduate and graduate programs.
 All double-counted courses must be approved by both your undergraduate and graduate academic advisors.

 - Double-counted courses must be graduate level (typically numbered 400 or above).